-All materials are posted on bCourses in the course folder "CE 107 Sp15 Resources"
+All materials are posted on bCourses in the course folder "CE 107 Files"

-- Discussion Materials the GSI will use this folder to post any materials associated with the discussion periods that she leads. - Exam Solutions after the midterm and final exams, solutions will be posted here. - Handouts Materials distributed during class will be posted here.
+- 00\Handouts Materials distributed during class will be posted here.
 Some additional materials may be posted that are not printed and distributed.
-The postings are numbered to facilitate keeping track of what is new. - Lecture Notes PDF Narrative summaries of lecture material, originally written in 2003 and updated in 2005. - Lecture Visuals Powerpoint slides that illustrate lectures, originally prepared in 2008 and most recently updated in 2014.
-(Further updates may be posted during the semester.) - Problem Assignments Ten assignments will be posted here, typically 1 week before the due date.
-Printed copies of the assignments will be distributed in lecture. - Problem Solutions Solutions to the assignments are posted shortly after the due date. - Readings (assigned) Students are assigned to read ten articles selected from the technical literature.
-Each reading addresses an important aspect of course material. - Readings (notes) Brief synopses of each of the assigned readings. - Sample Exams Samples midterm and final exams, with solutions.
+The postings are numbered to facilitate keeping track of what is new. - 01\Assignments Ten assignments will be posted here, typically 1 week before the due date.
+Printed copies of the assignments will be distributed in lecture. - 02\Assignment\Solns Solutions to the assignments are posted shortly after the due date. - 03\Lecture Notes Narrative summaries of lecture material, originally written in 2003, updated in 2005 and substantially in 2015-2016. - 04\Visuals\for\Lectures Powerpoint slides that illustrate lectures, originally prepared in 2008 and most recently updated in 2017.
+(Further updates will be posted during semester.) - 05 Exam Solutions after the midterm and final exams, solutions will be posted here. - 06\Exam\Samples Samples midterm and final exams, with solutions - 07\Discussion\Materials the GSIs will use this folder to post any materials associated with the discussion periods that s/he leads. - 08\Readings Students are assigned to read ten articles selected from the technical literature.
+Readings address important aspects of course material and complement lectures. - 09\Readings\notes Brief synopses of each of the assigned readings.